nemster/radix_pump/README.md

 ### burn

 This method allows the creator of a quick launched coin to burn (part of) the excess coins in the pool.
-Two proofs are needed, it is not a mistake!

 ```
 CALL_METHOD